-Where the teacher is positioned in the classroom will have a significant impact on their effectiveness.
+effectiveness.
 Adults will move around the room and when working with a group or individuals always sit where they can see the rest of the class.

-Adults will continually scan the whole classroom, commenting on valued behaviour, "I like the way you are working together on the painting table, well done."
+Adults will continually scan the whole classroom, commenting on pro-social behaviour, "I like the way you are working together on the painting table, well done."

-Positive reinforcements are used to highlight children showing valued behaviours during carpet time, when lining up etc., which then encourages others to display the same behaviours.
+Positive reinforcements are used to highlight children showing pro-social behaviours during carpet time, when lining up etc., which then encourages others to display the same behaviours.

-We manage the development of internal discipline to gradually replace external discipline - using an approach based on self-direction and self-motivation to replace control measures such as bribery, punishment and control.
+We manage the development of internal discipline to gradually replace external discipline - using an approach based on self-direction and self-motivation to replace control measures such as bribery, punishment and control

-We do not have public methods of tracking behaviour that risk creating negative feelings such as traffic lights or negative points.
-Children cannot publicly see the judgement of staff.
-Predominantly children expect feedback and verbal recognition or support (visual reminders such as stickers/certificates in class are private and not given publicly to compare).
+We have no public methods of tracking behaviour that risk creating negative feelings - children cannot publicly see the judgement of staff and we have adopted private levels of praise.
+Predominantly children expect feedback and verbal recognition or support (visual reminders such as stickers/certificates are private and not given publically to compare).